-- When a non-national institution asks to borrow a national institution's property, the borrowing non-national institution may seek assurances that it does not need to purchase commercial insurance to cover 100 per cent of the loaned object's value.
+- 4.2 When a non-national institution (refer to 1.20 to 1.21 above for a definition) asks to borrow a national institution's property, the borrowing non-national institution may seek assurances that it does not need to purchase commercial insurance to cover 100 per cent of the loaned object's value.
 The borrowing non-national institution does not apply to the Secretary of State or the Arts Council for that assurance, but to the national institution at the time of seeking the loan.
 The national institution decides whether it is satisfied with the security, environmental, transport and other arrangements surrounding the loan (in most cases in consultation with the Arts Council).
-If the national institution is content with this and it has satisfied itself that the loan is primarily for the public benefit, then the borrowing non-national institution is relieved of the need to purchase cover of 100 per cent of the value of the loaned object under commercial insurance and the minimum liability arrangements set out in 6.4 below will apply.
-[Refer to 6.4] - 4.3 In some circumstances a national institution might have reservations about security or other risks when lending to a non-national institution.
-It is the decision of the national institution, when assessing the level of risk involved, whether to seek an assurance from the borrowing non-national that commercial insurance cover to a satisfactory level is being obtained.
-In circumstances where the national institution is satisfied with the loan arrangements, 100 per cent cover under commercial insurance should not be required of a non-national borrower and the arrangements set out at Part 6 would apply.
+If the national institution is content with this and it has satisfied itself that the loan is primarily for the public benefit, then the borrowing non-national institution is relieved of the need to purchase cover of 100 per cent of the value of the loaned object under commercial insurance and the minimum liability arrangements set out in 6.4 below will apply. - [Refer to 1.20 to 1.21, 6.4] - 4.3 In some circumstances a national institution might have reservations about security or other risks when lending to a non-national institution.
+It is the decision of the national institution when assessing the level of risk involved, whether to seek an assurance from the borrowing non-national that commercial insurance cover to a satisfactory level is being obtained.
+In circumstances where the national institution is satisfied with the loan arrangements, 100 per cent cover under commercial insurance should not be required of a non-national borrower and the arrangements set out in Part 6 would apply.